TaiEagle/RSA-encryption-algorithm/README.md

 Third, enter "2" and then enter a message to encrypt.
 Fourth. enter "3" to decrypt the encrypted message.
 Enter "q" anytime to quit.

+//Update: this contains a horrendous secuirty vulnerbility.
+It uses untrusted user data as parameters to run a application.
+Possibly vulnerable to injection attacks.